Austerlitz (1972 board wargame)

-Austerlitz, subtitled "The Battle of Three Emperors, 2 December 1805", is a board wargame published by Simulations Publications Inc. (SPI) in 1972 that simulates the Battle of Austerlitz between Napoleon's French forces, and the Austrian-Russian forces of the Third Coalition.
+Austerlitz, subtitled "The Battle of Three Emperors, 2 December 1805", is a board wargame published by Simulations Publications Inc. (SPI) in 1972 that simulates the Battle of Austerlitz between Napoleon's French forces, and the Austro-Russian forces of the Third Coalition.

 Background

 In 1805, an Allied force of Russians and Austrians was lured into a trap by Napoleon near the town of Austerlitz.

 Description

 Austerlitz is a two-player wargame in which one player controls the Alliance army, and the other player controls the French army.